Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: New Parameters of Linear Codes and Their Properties

 \begin{remark} For an arbitrary index set $\mathcal{I} \subseteq \{1,\dots,n\}$, a basis of $\mathcal{E}_\mathcal{I}$ is $\{ e^{(i)}=[e^{(i)}_1,\dots,e^{(i)}_n ] : i \in \mathcal{I} \}$ from the definition of $\mathcal{E}_\mathcal{I}$, where $e^{(i)}_j = 1$ if $i =j$, and $e^{(i)}_j = 0$ if $i \neq j$.
 This implies that a basis of $\mathcal{E}_\mathcal{I}$ consists of vectors in $\F_q^n$, and hence we have $\mathcal{E}_\mathcal{I} \in \colinv$ from \Lma{lma:stichtenothlemma1}.
 We thus have $\colsubmat \subseteq \colinv$ and $\colsubmati{i} \subseteq \colinvi{i}$.
 This implies that the RDIP of linear codes is always greater than or equal to the RDLP of the codes, and that the RGRW of linear codes is always smaller than or equal to the RGHW of the codes. \end{remark}

-We also show the relation between the RGRW and the \textit{relative network generalized Hamming weight} (RNGHW) \cite{Zhang2009}.
+We also show the relation between the RGRW and the \textit{relative network generalized Hamming weight} (R-Network-GHW) \cite{Zhang2009}.
 Let $\mathcal{F}$ be a set of some one-dimensional subspaces of $\F_{q}^n$.
-Each subspace in $\mathcal{F}$ was defined as a space spanned by a global coding vector \cite{Fragouli2007} of each link in the network coded network.
+Each subspace in $\mathcal{F}$ was defined as a space spanned by a global coding vector \cite[Ch.~2, p.~18]{Fragouli2007} of each link in the network coded network.
 (For the definition of global coding vectors, see \Sect{sect:basicnetwork} or \cite{Fragouli2007}).
 Let $2^{\mathcal{F}}$ be the power set of $\mathcal{F}$.
 For $2^{\mathcal{F}}$, define a set of direct sums of subspaces by

 We restrict the degree $m$ of field extension $\F_{q^m}$ to $m=1$, \ie $\c_1$ and $\c_2$ are $\F_q$-linear subspaces of $\F_q^n$.
-Then, the RNGHW of $\c_1$ and $\c_2$ for the network is obtained by replacing $\colinv$ in \Eq{eq:defrgrw} with $\colgcv$.
-In addition, the \textit{network generalized Hamming weight} (NGHW) \cite{Ngai2011} is obtained by replacing $\colinv$ in \Eq{eq:defrgrw} with $\colgcv$ and set $\c_2=\{0\}$, as the relation between the RGHW and the GHW.
+Then, the R-Network-GHW of $\c_1$ and $\c_2$ for the network is obtained by replacing $\colinv$ in \Eq{eq:defrgrw} with $\colgcv$.
+In addition, the \textit{network generalized Hamming weight} (Network-GHW) \cite{Ngai2011} is obtained by replacing $\colinv$ in \Eq{eq:defrgrw} with $\colgcv$ and set $\c_2=\{0\}$, as the relation between the RGHW and the GHW.

-\begin{remark} Note that in the definitions of RNGHW and NGHW, the field over which the global coding vectors are defined must coincide with the field over which linear codes $\c_1$ and $\c_2$ are defined.
+\begin{remark} Note that in the definitions of R-Network-GHW and Network-GHW, the field over which the global coding vectors are defined must coincide with the field over which linear codes $\c_1$ and $\c_2$ are defined.
 Hence, we restricted the degree $m$ to $1$ of the field extension $\F_{q^m}$ over which $\c_1$ and $\c_2$ are defined.
 In the case of $m=1$, we have $\colgcv \subseteq \colinv$.
-Thus, the RGRW of $\c_1$ and $\c_2$ for $m=1$ is always smaller than or equal to the RNGHW. \end{remark}
+Thus, the RGRW of $\c_1$ and $\c_2$ for $m=1$ is always smaller than or equal to the R-Network-GHW. \end{remark}